Copper-colored Wreath

-For year-end festivities, warm copper colors and natural tones are an ideal color combination.
+For the end-of-year celebrations, warm copper colors and natural shades are an ideal color combination.
 The base of this wreath is an Oasis ring (Ø 42cm).
-This wreath incorporates various drying materials such as pampas grass (Cortaderia selloana), bleached Ruscus, Grevillia 'Gold' leaf, dried Helichrysum and Pinus pine cones.
+Various dried materials are incorporated in this wreath, such as pampas grass (Cortaderia selloana), bleached Ruscus, Grevillia 'Gold' leaf, dried Helichrysum and Pinus pine cones.
 The bronze-colored Cymbidium provides the icing on the cake.

 Nature de luxe

-The base of this creation is an Oasis ball raised with Abies procera (nobilis) branches.
-A light structure of branches of an apple tree is placed on the ball.
-Tillandsia xerographica along with the beautiful leaves of Alocasia 'Polly' play a leading role in the composition.
+The base of this creation is an Oasis sphere decorated with Abies procera (nobilis) branches.
+A light structure of apple tree branches has been placed on the ball.
+Tillandsia xerographica plays a leading role in the composition together with the beautiful leaf of the Alocasia 'Polly'.

-The structure is decorated of baubles, hanging crystal
+The structure is decorated with Christmas balls, hanging crystal

 pendants and silver ornaments